bjruberg/pricora/README.md

 ### Planned
 - [ ] Safely store data on various external cloud storage services (Dropbox, S3)
 - [ ] Data of attendants is deleted automatically after a configureable period

+## Usage

+Find info about the basic workflow in <a href="https://blog.bjoern-ruberg.de/2020/10/27/introducing-pricora-foss-for-privacy-enabled-digital-contact-lists/">my blog</a>:

 ## Why using Pricora?